markekraus/PlayMakerDocumenter/README.md

 PlayMaker ships with 100's of State Actions.
 Each State Action type has its own unique properties requiring a manual documenter for each (for now).
 As such, there is currently limited support for a decent number of commonly used Action Types.
-The available types are listed in [src/Actions](src/Actions).
+The available types are listed in [PlayMakerDocumenter/Actions](PlayMakerDocumenter/Actions).

 ## Developing New Action Details

 For this demo, I will use the fictional State Action `SeizeMeansOfProduction`

-Create `src\Actions\Documenter.SeizeMeansOfProduction.cs` with this scaffolding:
+Create `PlayMakerDocumenter/Actions/Documenter.SeizeMeansOfProduction.cs` with this scaffolding:

 ```csharp
 using System.Text;